-Prerequisite: CS336 or IS337

-This course covers the fundamentals of software engineering using a project management methodology and systems approach.
+Prerequisite: CS336 with a "C" or better or IS337 with a "C" or better This course covers the fundamentals of software engineering using a project management methodology and systems approach.
 Requirements analysis, system design and object-oriented analysis and design are covered.